 The General Form (see sample online survey) serves multiple purposes:

-- Stand-alone assessment of students' global perspective at any point during the college experience
+- Stand-alone assessment of students' global learning at any point during the college experience

 - Pre-test for students participating in study abroad